kataw/kataw/test/__snapshot__/parser/expressions/classes/class-async-errors.md

 ✖ Declaration or statement expected - start: 148, end: 149
 ✖ Declaration or statement expected - start: 149, end: 150
 ✖ Identifier expected - start: 240, end: 241
+✖ 'async' modifier cannot be used here - start: 273, end: 275
+✖ 'async' modifier cannot be used here - start: 308, end: 310
 ✖ The parser expected to find a '}' to match the '{' token here - start: 342, end: 344
 ✖ Declaration or statement expected - start: 346, end: 347
 ✖ Declaration or statement expected - start: 347, end: 348